 Weight and Balance: Fine-Tuning Performance

-The weight of a grip influences the overall balance of a golf club.
-Lighter grips can increase the head weight feel, potentially leading to faster swing speeds.
-Conversely, heavier grips can help achieve a smoother, more controlled swing.
-Manufacturers are experimenting with weight distribution within the grip to fine-tune the club's balance point, offering a tailored experience for golfers.
+Grip weight changes the balance of the entire club.
+Lighter grips increase head-weight feel and can boost swing speed.
+Heavier grips promote a smoother, more controlled swing.
+Manufacturers now adjust weight distribution within the grip to fine-tune the club's balance point.

 Moisture Management and Durability